Venue: Keswick Football Club (GR NY 266239)

 The terrain becomes rough and rocky and it can be very cold and windy.
 It can also be very confusing in cloud.
 There are definitely good reasons for the required kit!

 The summit cairn is the only checkpoint, apart from the finish, and once you have rounded it you simply do the whole thing in reverse.
-In previous years there has been a flagged section on the descent, but this year you need to stick to the paths – sorry!
-If it very dry you might consider wearing trail shoes rather than thin fell shoes so that your feet have more protection.
-With this ‘new’ strictly out and back route, you have the chance to set the first records!
+In previous years there has been a flagged section on the descent, but now you need to stick to the paths – sorry!
+If it is very dry you might consider wearing trail shoes rather than thin fell shoes so that your feet have more protection.

 Criteria for Race Abandonment or Course Re-Routing